 During the maceration, the wine gets its color.
-And no matter what type of wine it is, the grape solids play a crucial role.
+And no matter what type of wine it is, grape solids play a crucial role.
 Solids include grape skins, stems, and seeds.
 They contain chemical compounds that cause the wine to turn red.

 Unlike white wine producers, vintners who make orange wines don’t separate the grape solids from their wines.
 So the solids’ chemical compounds can do their job and color the wine.
 Typically, this maceration process takes several weeks or even months.

-Depending on the precise duration, the wine ends up somewhere between light orange and dark amber.
+Depending on the precise duration, the wine ends somewhere between light orange and dark amber.
 Because of this process, wine experts put orange wine in the category of “skin-contact wine”.